coderunner007/fe_interview_homework_alanj/README.md

 # Toggl Plan Take Home Project

+## Implemented features

+- Timeline View is shown with grid & dates
+- Fetch & display tasks from API.
+The date range of API is based on size of viewport.
+- Next & Previous navigation buttons which fetches previous / next month's tasks & displays them on timeline view.
+- Swimlane whose height is updated based on the lowest & highest horizontally stacked task.
+- Tasks are stacked horizontally based on weight of task w.r.t other tasks in the same date range.
+Higher the weight, lower the task position.
+- Drag & drop functionality which positions the task correctly in the updated time range (but not correctly positioned vertically).
+- Handle common API errors like API details not set or Authentication failed.

 ## The Mission

 Hello there future Toggl Plan Frontend Engineer!
 We're excited to see what you can do.
 Your mission, should you choose to accept it, is to replicate a simplified version of the team timeline view in [Toggl Plan](https://plan.toggl.com/).
 To do this you'll need to create a new Toggl Plan account on our staging server: https://plan.toggl.space and use the API to fetch the data you need.